 - Spinal Cord, Head, and Neck Injuries

-Dogs will often attempt to center their bites on the neck and face, thus causing extensive damage to this vulnerable location.
+Dogs will often attempt to center their bites a person on the neck and face, thus causing extensive damage to this vulnerable location.

 - Vision and Hearing Loss

-Dog bites to the face and head can result in temporary or permanent loss of vision or hearing in the affected area.
+Dog bites a person to the face and head can result in temporary or permanent loss of vision or hearing in the affected area.

 - Bacterial Infection